-Bidirectional power supplies, also called regenerative power supplies, are power supplies capable of both source and sink operations.
-For instance, battery charge/discharge cycle testing requires a power source when charging and an electronic load when discharging.
+Bidirectional power supplies, also known as regenerative power supplies, provide both source and sink capabilities in a single unit.
+This is essential for applications such as battery charge/discharge cycle testing, which typically requires a power source for charging and an electronic load for discharging.

 Related articles